flutter/website/src/development/ui/advanced/typography.md

 ### Using the Google Fonts type tester

-The Google Fonts site has both variable and static fonts.
+The Google Fonts site offers both variable and static fonts.
 Use the type tester to learn more about its variable fonts.

 1. To investigate a variable Google font, go to the [Google Fonts][]